axodotdev/cargo-dist/book/src/reference/config.md

 If false, cargo-dist will assume a draft Github Release for the current git tag already exists with the title/body you want, and just upload artifacts to it.
 At the end of a successful publish it will undraft the Github Release.

+### publish-prereleases

+> since 0.2.0

+Example: `publish-prereleases = true`

+If you set `publish-prereleases = true`, cargo-dist will publish prerelease versions to package managers such as Homebrew.
+By default, cargo-dist will only publish stable versions.

+### pr-run-mode

+> since 0.3.0

+Example: `pr-run-mode = "skip"`

+This setting determines to what extent we run your Release CI on pull-requests:

+* "skip": don't check the release process in PRs
+* "plan": run 'cargo dist plan' on PRs (recommended, also the default)
+* "upload": build and upload an artifacts.zip to the PR (expensive)

 ### install-path